-When we partake of the tiny cup of wine at the Passover service, we usually think of its symbolism as Christ's blood shed for our sins.
-However, the cup itself and its contents have another, vital meaning for us!
+When we partake of the cup of wine at Passover, we usually think of Christ's blood shed for sins.
+However, the cup and its contents have another meaning for us.

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?